Incoming Mobility Students

 Once you are enrolled, you will be able to use all the Library's resources and consult and manage your procedures through the University of Seville Library .

-When I go back to my country, who signs the certificate of stay for me?
+When I return to my country, who will sign my certificate of stay?

-The certificate of stay (both arrival and departure) is signed at the US International Center.
+The certificate of stay (both arrival and departure) is signed at the US International Centre.

-Incoming international mobility students can download their personal academic certificates from the US virtual headquarters.
-They must enter: Seede.us.es, in the Student→Mobility Student Certificate section.
-The result of this automation is a signed and legally valid PDF that they can present to their home universities.
+Incoming international exchange students can download their personal academic certificates from the University of Seville's virtual office.
+They should go to sede.us.es, and navigate to the Student → Student Exchange Certificate section.
+The result of this automated process is a signed and legally valid PDF that they can present to their home universities.